xOnyxia/TP1_QA/README.md

 This project is part of IFT3913 course at Université de Montréal.

 ## Installation
-JavaCodeAnalytics is provided as an executable jar, there is no further compilation to do.
+TP1_QA is provided as an executable jar, there is no further compilation to do.

 Prior to launch the application, you must install Java Runtime Environment (JRE).
 If you already have the JDK 15.0.1 already installed, you don't need to install JRE.